glasgowm148/discord_summariser_ai/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is distributed under a custom non-commercial license.
+Unauthorized commercial use is prohibited.
+For commercial inquiries or permissions, please contact us in writing.